TZstatsADS/spr2017-proj3-group11/lib/README.md

 ### Reproduction

+To retrain the baseline, you can use the trunk in main.rmd in the doc folder directly.
+For further info, check out the baseline folder here.

 To reproduce the data preprocess for MLP classifier and the SVM classifier, please source feature_selection.R
 (For data preprocess for MLP, you'll need to call the function feature_selection_mlp(); for data preprocess for SVM, you'll need to call the function feature_selection_svm())